 Anyone meeting the eligibility requirements set forth above can submit an application.
 The review of the Minority Graduate Student Abstract Achievement Award applications is based solely on the scientific merit of the abstract submitted and quality of the applicant.
 However, in fairness to award programmatic balance, participants are not eligible to receive a Minority Graduate Student Abstract Achievement Award and an ASH annual meeting abstract achievement award in the same year.back to top

-View the 2016 Minority Graduate Student Abstract Achievement Award Winners
+View the 2017 Minority Graduate Student Abstract Achievement Award recipients

 .back to top